sayedtenkanen/LightNet/.github/PULL_REQUEST_TEMPLATE.md

 - What does this PR change?
 Give us a brief description.
 - Did you change something visual?
 A before/after screenshot can be helpful.

-#### License
+#### Contributor License Agreement

-By submitting a pull request for this project,
+By submitting this pull request, I agree to the terms of the LightNet Contributor License Agreement:

+- I am the original author of the contribution or have the right to submit it.
-I agree to license my contribution under the MIT license to this project.
+- I license this contribution under the MIT License.
+- I understand that my contribution will become part of the LightNet project and may be redistributed under the same license.

 <!--
 Here’s what will happen next: